home Facebook news-blog video photo X conductingmasterclasses.eu

 Alim Shakh worked with orchestras in Prague (Rudolfinum), Weimar, Paris, Linz (Brucknerhaus), St.Petersburg, London (Royal Albert Hall).
 Maestro conducted International Symphonic Orchestra in Great Britain, Weimar Chapel Orchestra (Germany), Chamber choir Grand Rapids (USA), Californian opera theatre (USA), Prague Symphony Orchestra, la Orquesta Sinfónica Nacional Costa Rica, Slovak State Philharmonic, Philharmonie de Paris, Moravian Philharmonic Orchestra, the Saint Petersburg Philharmonic Orchestra and many others.
 In November 2004, Alim Shakh directed the Conservatory Symphony Orchestra who accompanied to Luciano Pavarotti.

-Alim Shakh is the author of many noted creative projects: He was the first one who held concerts of International Symphony Orchestra "Let’s Make Music".
+Alim Shakh was the author of many noted creative projects: He was the first one who held concerts of International Symphony Orchestra "Let’s Make Music".
 In 2005 he became a co-other of the new trend in arts called Cinemaphonia.
 The world premiere of Cinemaphonia took place in Royal Albert Hall, London.